 We look forward to welcoming you to Rock Lily.
 Everything you’ll need to know about visiting is here, and also provided in a printed guide available in your cottage once you arrive.

-If you’re up for a chat, have questions, or would like to arrange to look around the property, drop by the main house.
+If you’re up for a chat, have questions, would like to arrange to explore the property, or do a bird, plant, or animal identification walk, please drop by the main house.

 Short-term Accommodation Code of Conduct

 You’ll find your cottage bookcase has some games, books and DVDs.
-Given you have no wifi and mobile data is expensive, you should make use of them!
+The cottages have no wifi, so you should make use of them!
 Your television is tuned to the available set of television stations.
 They’re either the stations you’re used to in your home or the SE NSW variants.

 Your cottage is fitted with both smoke and CO alarms.
-Please do not tamper with these.
 In the event of a fire or other emergency please leave via the nearest exit and alert someone at the main house.

 We are in a bushfire zone.
 During any fire emergency, you will be instructed to leave well ahead of time.

-You’ll hear and see many birds including Australian Magpies, Yellow-tailed Black Cockatoos, Eastern Whipbirds, King Parrots, Rainbow Lorikeets, and Crimson Rosellas.
-If you’re very lucky, you might spot one of the several Wedge-tailed Eagles that call the valley home.
+You’ll hear and see many birds, including Australian Magpies, Yellow-tailed Black Cockatoos, Eastern Whipbirds, King Parrots, Rainbow Lorikeets, and Crimson Rosellas.
+If you’re fortunate, you might spot one of the several Wedge-tailed Eagles that call the valley home or set eyes on a secretive Lyrebird.
+You can see almost 100 species on our property if you are a keen birder.

-On the ground, you’ll spot Red-Necked Wallabies, Eastern Grey Kangaroos, and wombats.
-There are several lizard species from tiny geckos to the large Lace Monitor.
+On the ground, you’ll spot Red-Necked Wallabies, Eastern Grey Kangaroos, echidnas, and wombats.
+There are several lizard species, from tiny geckos and skinks to large Lace Monitors.
 You might even see the occasional deer.
 You’ll certainly hear the frogs out if it’s wet.

 It’s also possible that you could encounter snakes.
 This is the bush, after all.
 The best advice is to leave snakes well and truly alone; they are even less interested in you than you are in them.
 If you have a close encounter, keep your eyes on the snake and move away quickly.

 None of the animals on Rock Lily are domesticated (except our dogs).
-To avoid unwanted meetings with things you may not be familiar with, keep the screen or main door on your cottage closed.
+You can keep the screen or main door on your cottage closed to avoid unwanted meetings with things you may not be familiar with.

 Check-in and check-out